-The European Migration Network (EMN) is composed of the EU Member States and the European Commission.
+The European Migration Network (EMN) consists of National Contact Points (NCPs) in the EMN Member (EU Member States except Denmark) and Observer Countries (NO, GE, MD, UA, ME, AM, RS), the European Commission and the EMN Service Provider (ICF).
 Their experts cooperate in exchanging up-to-date, objective, reliable and comparable information on migration of the third country nationals with the purpose to support policymaking of the EU and its Member States.
 The EMN provides this information also to the public.

 The European Migration Network is coordinated by the European Commission, more specifically the Directorate General for Migration and Home Affairs (DG HOME).
 Each EU Member State (except from Denmark) has appointed their National Contact Point (NCP) that implements the EMN activities.
 The NCPs are either state authorities (mostly ministries of interior and justice), research institutions, universities or the national offices of the International Organization for Migration (IOM).
 The EMN can be joined by non-EU countries as observers.

 The Steering Board chaired by the European Commission is responsible for the political and strategic guidance of the EMN activities.
 Each Member State and the European Parliament have a representative in the Steering Board.
 The EMN was established by the Council Decision 2008/381/EC adopted on 14 May 2008.

 In March 2021, Georgia and Moldova joined the EMN with an observer status.
 It was an important step towards reinforced cooperation of the EU and other countries in migration management.
 Accession of Georgia and Moldova to the EMN is in line with the New Pact on Migration and Asylum from September 2020 which designs the framework of migration and asylum policies in the EU for the next five-year period.

 European Migration Network | 2022

 10 Years of the EMN | 2018